 Unlike some other fields of business or expertise, there is no end to the restoration work in Central Park.
 The weather and other unpredictable urban city factors will give the outstanding staff and volunteers more and more work to do.
 After seeing and hearing a broad scope of opinions and participating in the workfirst-hand, I believe that is the beauty of an urban park.
 Urban parks are ever-changing, and there will always be a new challenge tomorrow, no matter how rigorous.

 Niko Goutakolis will be starting as a student at The New School this fall.
 He has strong interests in journalism and hospitality, and runs a successful blog about the Mets.
 Niko has been a valuable member of ROOTS, VEAP, Green Careers Lab, and is currently starting our highly competitive Summer Internship along with 29 other students.

-Youth Education & Service Programs are generously supported by The Barker Welfare Foundation; Doris Duke Charitable Foundation; Epstein Teicher Philanthropies; Abraham Perlman Foundation, The Pinkerton Foundation, and William E. Weiss Foundation, Inc./Daryl Brown Uber.
+Youth Education and Service Programs are supported in part by The Barker Welfare Foundation; Doris Duke Charitable Foundation; Epstein Teicher Philanthropies; Abraham Perlman Foundation; The Pinkerton Foundation; and William E. Weiss Foundation, Inc./Daryl Brown Uber.